For new posts, scroll down.

 - I’ve produced TV documentaries on the stigmatizing effects of oral-facial disorders and the psychological issues around reconstructive surgery.

-- Because I grew up with a cleft lip and palate, I’ve studied the psychological aspects of facial differences as a social scientist.
+- Because I grew up with a cleft lip and palate, I’ve studied the social-psychological aspects of facial differences and painted many portraits celebrating faces.